workdojos/Dojos-Fresh-Hugo-Theme/content/castles/tech.md

 ---
-title: Open-Source Tech for XXs and Others in the Y Industry
+title: Open-Source Tech for Castle Owners and Others in the Castle  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo